-Student Data: Student Data includes any data, whether gathered by Provider or provided by LEA or its users, students, or students' parents/guardians, that is descriptive of the student including, but not limited to, information in the student's educational record or email, first and last name, birthdate, home or other physical address, telephone number, email address, or other information allowing physical or online contact, discipline records, videos, test results, special education data, juvenile dependency records, grades, evaluations, criminal records, medical records, health records, social security numbers, biometric information, disabilities, socioeconomic information, individual purchasing behavior or preferences, food purchases, political affiliations, religious information, text messages, documents, student identifiers, search activity, photos, voice recordings, geolocation information, parents' names, or any other information or identification number that would provide information about a specific student.
+Student Data: Student Data shall mean data that is gathered by Provider or provided by LEA or its users, students, or students' parents/guardians, that is descriptive of the student including, but not limited to, information in the student's educational record or email, first and last name, birthdate, home or other physical address, telephone number, email address, or other information allowing physical or online contact, discipline records, videos, test results, special education data, juvenile dependency records, grades, evaluations, criminal records, medical records, health records, social security numbers, biometric information, disabilities, socioeconomic information, individual purchasing behavior or preferences, food purchases, political affiliations, religious information, text messages, documents, student identifiers, search activity, photos, voice recordings, geolocation information, parents' names, or any other information or identification number that would provide information about a specific student.
 Student Data includes Meta Data.
-Student Data further includes "personally identifiable information (PII)," as defined in 34 C.F.R. § 99.3 and as defined under any applicable state law.
-Student Data shall constitute Education Records for the purposes of this DPA, and for the purposes of federal, state, and local laws and regulations.
-Student Data as specified in Exhibit "B" is confirmed to be collected or processed by the Provider pursuant to the Services.
-Student Data shall not constitute that information that has been anonymized or de-identified, or anonymous usage data regarding a student's use of Provider's services.
+Student Data further includes "personallyidentifiable information (PII)," as defined in 34 C.F.R. § 99.3 and as defined under any applicable state law.
+StudentData shall constitute Education Records for the purposes of this DPA, and for the purposes of federal, state, and local laws and regulations.
+Student Data shall not constitute any Student Data that has been anonymized or de-identified, or anonymous usage data regarding a student's use of Provider's services.